Golf Weather Score

 Garden City Golf Club

 Live golf weather forecast and playability analysis for Garden City Golf Club in New York.
-Today's G-Score: 80/100Good conditions, though watch out for the high winds.
+Today's G-Score: 100/100Perfect day for a round!
+Hit 'em long and straight.

 By MinSu Kim·Course IntelligenceUpdated May 12, 2026